 The existing 15m tall structure is a State Heritage listed former warehouse (of “exceptional heritage significance”), built in 1878 and historically significant for its direct association with the large South Australian merchant firm of G & R Wills & Co.
 The three-storey building is of masonry construction with classical Italianate stucco detailing which is particularly decorative for a commercial building.
 The North Terrace façade retains a high level of integrity, however the interior is generally dilapidated with its significance limited to the undivided space on all three floors supported by cast iron and timber columns.

-The project’s development approval incorporates specific heritage restoration works to the existing building façade including window and door frames, face brickwork and corbelled detail.
+The project’s development approval incorporates specific heritage restoration works to the existing 15 metre tall building facade including window and door frames, face brickwork and corbelled detail.
 It also requires salvage, careful removal, storage, and retention for later re-use of many internal features including structural timber elements, ornamental ceiling finishes, tongue in groove timber ceiling and wall panelling, floor boards, cast iron columns, sliding and hinged doors and hardware, and timber windows.